rwowensv2/playbooks/README.md

 * Goto your deployment group and select "Details", to get script (Target to Register)
 * Run the script as the user.
 Had to give user temp sudo and revoke (gotta figure out a cleaner way)

+ Note:  Script will prompt for the "Deployment Group" name you created, and "PAT" auth token you created!

 Magic.
 Your on-prem host will appear in the Deployment Group.
 Next to work up a gitlab-ci.. err, azure-pipeline.yaml :-)